nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Introduction

 Are you a private tutor who has trouble keeping track of your students details?
 Ever wanted to have an easier way to keep track of whose parents is which students? <br><br>
-Greatest Offline Addressbook for Teaching Students (GOATS) is an **offline desktop app** designed with you in mind.
+Greatest Offline AddressBook for Teaching Students (GOATS) is an **offline desktop app** designed with you in mind.
 It not only helps you keep track of students grades and education level, it can also help you keep track of their parent as well.
 <br><br>
-It is optimised for fast typist using Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI) allowing to scan through information quickly.
+It is optimised for fast typists using Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI) allowing to scan through information quickly.
 <br><br>
 If you can type fast, GOATS can get your student management tasks done faster than traditional GUI apps.